anibalbezerra/TransitionDipoleExplorer/README.md

-# TransitionDipoleExplorer: A Tool for Analyzing Quantum Espresso Optical Data
+# TransitionDipoleExplorer: A Tool for Analyzing Quantum Espresso's Optical Data

 ## Motivation: